xseman/lzma1/README.md

 // Decompress back to binary
 const decompressed = decompress(compressed);
-// decompressed will be an Int8Array
+// decompressed will be a Uint8Array
 ```

 ### HTML example